MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/EndOfLifeTreatmentOfSoldProducts.md

 ms.author: cdmditeam
 ---

-# End-of-life treatment of sold products in CloudforSustainabilityCarbonDataModel(EndOfLifeTreatmentOfSoldProducts)
+# End-of-life treatment of sold products in Cloud for Sustainability carbon data model(EndOfLifeTreatmentOfSoldProducts)

 Entity for end for life treatment of sold products